ledokku/ledokku/README.md

 ## Just few clicks in within and your app is live

 - Install Ledokku on your Dokku server
-- Select which app you want to deploy from Github
+- Deploy your app using the Dokku workflow
 - Create and link your db (PostgreSQL, mongoDB, redis)
-- Link your custom domain
 - App is live 🎉🎉🎉

 ## Our vision